caichinger/AIMNC24/README.md

 1. [Download](https://www.anaconda.com/distribution/#download-section) the appropriate Python 3.12 distribution for your operating system.
 2. Go through the [Getting Started](https://docs.anaconda.com/anaconda/user-guide/getting-started/) guide and in particular arrive at the section [Run Python in a Jupyter Notebook](https://docs.anaconda.com/anaconda/user-guide/getting-started/#run-python-in-a-jupyter-notebook)
-Take a look at the Google Colaboratory notes on mentioned above.
+Take a look at the Google Colaboratory notes mentioned above.

 This setup is recommended for those who prefer a local configuration and who wish to experiment further.